rrcobb/snake_game/README.md

 - intended for a live session, not a self-led async kind of thing
 - lots of copy/paste coding, maybe that's okay
-- the end result code is kinda bad
+- the end result code is kinda bad!
 - we don't make the whole snake game!

 - all mutable all the time